SumukhShetShirodker/My-website/README.md

 # website-my
 My personal website

-This is my personal website that I am builing from scratch.
+This is my personal website that I am building from scratch.